Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Carrum Downs has 105 active public transport stops, all of which are bus stops.
-These stops are served by six different routes that collectively facilitate 1,566 weekly passenger trips.
-The area's transport accessibility is deemed good, with residents residing an average of 214 meters from the nearest stop.
-As a predominantly residential zone, most commuters travel outward, with cars being the primary mode of transportation at 93%.
-On average, there are 1.4 vehicles per dwelling.
-According to the 2021 Census, 16.4% of residents work from home, which may be influenced by COVID-19 conditions.
+These stops are served by six different routes that together facilitate 1,566 weekly passenger trips.
+The area's transport accessibility is rated as good, with residents typically residing just 214 meters from the nearest stop.
+As a predominantly residential zone, most inhabitants commute outward using private vehicles, which remain the dominant mode of transportation at 93%.
+On average, there are 1.4 vehicles per dwelling in the area.
+According to the 2021 Census, 16.4% of residents work from home, a figure that may have been influenced by COVID-19 conditions.

-The service frequency across all routes averages 223 trips daily, equating to approximately 14 weekly trips per individual stop.
-A map accompanies this analysis, displaying the 100 nearest stops to the location's centerpoint.
+The service frequency averages 223 trips per day across all routes, equating to approximately 14 weekly trips per stop.
+A map accompanies this data, depicting the 100 nearest stops to the location's centerpoint.

 Frequently Asked Questions - Transport